Help Secure Our Planet’s Future

 Housing and transportation: NOT provided.
 The selected intern(s) must provide their own housing in Los Angeles and transportation to the Zoo work site.

-• Gain career experience in zoo and conservation fields;
+- Gain career experience in zoo-based conservation and field science

-• Gain understanding of conservation, the role of the LA Zoo in it, and the importance of building accessibility and intergenerational stewardship capacity
+- Build an understanding of local conservation challenges, the Zoo’s role in addressing them, and the importance of inclusive, intergenerational stewardship

 2025 Interns